fitbenchmarking/fitbenchmarking/docs/source/users/options.rst

 abs
   Return absolute values.
-  This is the result you would expect from running the fitting independantly.
+  This is the result you would expect from running the fitting independently.

 rel
   Return relative values.